xiaochiHNU/Virus-Instance-Segmentation-Transformer-Network/README.md

 **How to use**

-Adjust the weight and data path in config and run the code train_Yolact_swin and eval.
+Adjust the weight and data path in "config.py" and run the code "train_Yolact_swin.py" and "eval.py".